 Support for full-time study during the junior and senior years and a paid summer internship for students in the life and physical sciences, mathematics, engineering, computer and informational sciences, social and behavioral sciences, and teacher education in order to prepare students for careers with the National Oceanic and Atmospheric Administration or other federal, state, or local levels of government involved in natural resources or science.

 Provide one to six semesters of support for graduate study of foreign languages and cultures deemed critical to U.S. National Security.
-Contact Dr. Carmen Mayer for information on these fellowships at (205) 348-9303 or email@example.com.
+Contact Dr. Tayler Kent, firstname.lastname@example.org for information about these fellowships.

 Provide one to two semesters of support for undergraduate study of foreign languages and cultures deemed critical to U.S. national security.
-Contact Dr. Carmen Mayer for more information about this scholarships at (205) 348-9303 or firstname.lastname@example.org.
+Contact Dr. Tayler Kent, email@example.com.

 Support for three years of graduate study in research-based master’s or doctoral programs in science, math, and engineering.